Kenny-Hui/HK_ATS/README.md

 It is recommended to follow the template below
 ```
 ; Keydown event, i in keyi represents the key on the top number row of your keyboard (Default key assignment)
-; Format: keyi = PluginIndex, SoundIndex
+; Format: keyi = Pluginstates, SoundIndex
-; SoundIndex could be optional, but PluginIndex must be filled
+; SoundIndex could be optional, but Pluginstates must be filled
 [keydown]
 key2 = 105,221
 key3 = 106,221